therooler/jaxmg/README.md

 pytest
 ```

+While we can check the block cylic remapping by faking multiple CPU devices, we can only check the multi-GPU code when
+there are multiple GPUs available.

 ## Development

 If you want to compile from source for development reasons, then from the source root use: